 *Pay your £368 membership cost via Direct Debit across 12 months.

 Be the first to know about all the breaking news for the sector as and when it happens.
+With regular newsletters to keep you in the loop with everything that is going on in the housing sector.

 Adrian Huckin FCIH | Executive director of innovation, culture and improvement Merlin Homes